Happier Tal Ben Shahar Pdf Download

 i haven't found my personal north star, but i have found a clear answer as to why i might not feel as happy now as i once did. and somehow that gives me peace just to understand maybe my current

-as i was reading this book, it seemed to apply to every situation and person around me. i love books that sink into the mesh of your life that way.
+as i was reading this book, it seemed to apply to every situation and person around me. i love books that sink into the mesh of your life that way.i didn't find "answers" in the exercises, but it's given me a lot to think about and integrates a lot of good thought about what happiness really represents.

 i haven't found my personal north star, but i have found a clear answer as to why i might not feel as happy now as i once did. and somehow that gives me peace just to understand maybe my current state is well reasoned.